django-hurricane/hurricane-based-helm-template/README.md

 # hurricane-based-helm-template
 This is a cookiecutter template for *Django-Hurricane*-based Helm charts.
+It provides workload manifests for a Django deployment and a PostgreSQL.
+In addition, you can generate a [Celery](https://docs.celeryproject.org/en/stable/index.html) setup with RabbitMQ as broker, a Celery worker and beat deployment.

 ---